 Searching to combine social work and advocacy in overseas service work in a faith community led Kathy to Maryknoll Lay Missioners in 1993.
 She reflects, “I am very grateful for the opportunity to be in mission.
 My spirituality is nourished by ever-widening circles of people and cultures, which are interwoven with stories of pain, transformation and God’s abundant love.
 I am inspired by many of the women I accompany, as they strive to forge a new direction in their lives.
 After 25 years in mission, I have witnessed the link between group participation and increased self-esteem for women especially in situations of vulnerability.
 Joy in mission for me is being able to journey with women as we strive to attain more of our fullest potential.”

-Kathy facilitates support circles for incarcerated women focusing on mental and physical health with the Archdiocesan of São Paulo prison ministry and the NGO ITTC (Institute for Land, Work and Citizenship).
-There are approximately 12,800 women in São Paulo’s state prison system.
-Kathy visits three women’s prisons in São Paulo, which like most prisons in Brazil suffer from overcrowding, human rights abuses and over-extended judicial processes.
-In addition to the health promotion content of the circles, Kathy teaches relaxation techniques – including yoga, breathing exercises, massage and meditation – to help prisoners manage stress.
+Kathy facilitates support circles and leadership training for women focusing on mental and physical health and human rights in periphery communities in the greater João Pessoa metropolitan area and on land settlements in rural areas of the state of Paraíba.
+In addition to the health promotion and human rights content of the circles, Kathy teaches relaxation techniques – including yoga, breathing exercises, massage and meditation – to help women manage stress.

-Originally from Battle Creek, MI, Kathy graduated from St. Mary’s College in South Bend, IN, with a double major in Finance and Spanish Literature.
+Originally from Battle Creek, Michigan, Kathy graduated from St. Mary’s College in South Bend, Indiana, with a double major in finance and Spanish literature.
 Immediately after college, she volunteered for two years at a community center in San Juan, Puerto Rico, where she co-founded an artisan cooperative for women and coached youth volleyball teams.
-Before joining MKLM in 1993, Kathy worked at Bread for the World, a citizen’s lobby focused on hunger issues.
+Before joining Maryknoll Lay Missioners in 1993, Kathy worked at Bread for the World, a citizen’s lobby focused on hunger issues.

-Kathy met Flavio Rocha while working on a social justice project in Brazil.
-They married in 2000 and moved to Berkeley, CA. While there, Kathy was Maryknoll Lay Missioners’ Western Regional Recruiter and active in Holy Spirit Newman Parish.
-Flavio joined MKLM in 2003 and they returned to Brazil in 2004.
+Kathy met Flávio Rocha while working on a social justice project in Brazil.
+They married in 2000 and moved to Berkeley, California.
+While there, Kathy was Maryknoll Lay Missioners’ Western regional recruiter and active in Holy Spirit Newman Parish.
+Flávio joined Maryknoll Lay Missioners in 2003, and they returned to Brazil in 2004.
 Their daughter, Maya, was born there in 2005.
-They have served as missioners in São Paulo since 2010.
-The year 2018 marks Kathy’s 25th anniversary as a Maryknoll lay missioner and Flavio’s 15th anniversary.
-In addition to her ministry with women, Kathy has served MKLM in several capacities including Regional Director of Brazil and member of the MKLM Board of Directors from 2012-2017.
+Kathy worked in João Pessoa from 1994 to 2001 and 2004 to 2010.
+They served as missioners in São Paulo from 2010 to 2018, where Kathy worked in women prisons on health issues.
+2018 marked Kathy’s 25th anniversary as a Maryknoll Lay Missioner and Flávio’s 15th anniversary.
+In early 2019 they returned to João Pessoa to reopen the Maryknoll Lay Missioners presence there.